What it involves

 Section 1 – Welcome to Our Home Haere Mai ki Tō Tātau Kāinga booklet

 To help tamariki and rangatahi transition smoothly into their new home, a resource has been created called the Welcome to Our Home Haere Mai ki Tō Tātau Kāinga booklet.
-Its purpose is to:
+This booklet, along with the All About Me plan, can help tamariki, rangatahi and caregivers understand each other better.

 - provide information to te tamaiti or rangatahi about a prospective caregiver, in a clear and engaging way